BobGerman/whosnext/README.md

 ⚙️They used [Teams Toolkit](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-fundamentals?pivots=visual-studio-code), a VS Code extension to create their base teams app from a sample meeting app available in the toolkit itself.
 Then they used [Fluid Framework](https://fluidframework.com/docs/) to synchronize the view for each attendee.

-⚠️This app doesn't require any Azure AD permission; if you can upload a Teams app, you can run this.
-It does require deploying a service in Azure.
+⚠️ If you can upload a Teams app, you can run this.
+It doesn't require any Azure AD permission or other administrative consent.

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/)
-- A Microsoft 365 tenant in which you are an administrator.
-Please don't test in production; you can get a free Microsoft 365 developer tenant by joining the [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+- A Microsoft 365 tenant in which you have permission to upload Teams apps.
+Please don't develop in production; you can get a free Microsoft 365 developer tenant by joining the [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit)